hewh16/NEVACS/README.md

 NEVACS requires and has been tested on OpenCV 3.3.0, OpenEB 3.1.0, Python 3.6, PyTorch 1.9.0, lynbidl-mmlab-v1.3.0, mmcv 1.5.0

-Note: lynbidl-mmlab-v1.3.0 is not being able to open source due to commercial interests, please purchase the software from Lynxi Technologies Co., Ltd., and install it according to the included guide from Lynxi.
+Note: The software package lynbidl-mmlab-v1.3.0 is owned by Lynxi Technologies Co., Ltd, which is not willing to make it open source due to commercial interests.
+So, if anyone wants to fully run the code on github, please purchase the software package from Lynxi and install it correctly.

 ## How to run a demo